takhoshi/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL unguided - SAP HANA on Azure.md

 -   An application named **Stonith app** created in the Azure AD tenant associated with the Azure subscription hosting the lab deployment

+### Task 1: Create a custom role for the STONITH device

+#### Tasks to complete

+-   In the Azure AD tenant, create a custom role named **Linux Fence Agent Role** that has permissions to read properties of any Compute provider resource as well as the ability to start and deallocate Azure VMs within the Azure subscription you are using for this lab.

+#### Exit criteria

+-   An custom role named **Linux Fence Agent Role** created in the Azure AD tenant associated with the Azure subscription hosting the lab deployment.

 ### Task 3: Grant permissions to Azure VMs to the service principal of the STONITH app

 #### Tasks to complete

--   From the Azure portal, assign the Owner role to the service principal associated with the Stonith app to s03-db-0 and s03-db-1 Azure VMs
+-   From the Azure portal, assign the custom role created in the previous task to the service principal associated with the Stonith app to s03-db-0 and s03-db-1 Azure VMs

 #### Exit criteria

--   The service principal associated with the Stonith app assigned the Owner role to s03-db-0 and s03-db-1 Azure VMs
+-   The service principal associated with the Stonith app assigned the custom role to s03-db-0 and s03-db-1 Azure VMs

 ### Task 4: Configure the STONITH cluster device